Make your funeral wishes known and record them for FREE with My Perfect Send-off.

 Then follow up with a letter or email asking them to act on your behalf.
 It should explain the responsibilities of the role, so they can consider your request properly before committing.

-You can use our digital executor letter template as a starting point.
+You can use the digital executor letter template in your digital wishes pack as a starting point.

 The more information you give your digital executor, the easier it will be to tie up your digital affairs when the time comes.